Bryan De La Cruz Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.6 K/9, the seventh-best in MLB.
+- The pitching staff for the Braves has a collective 9.5 K/9, the eighth-best in MLB.

-- The Braves have the eighth-ranked team ERA among all league pitching staffs (3.60).
+- The Braves have a 3.48 team ERA that ranks seventh among all league pitching staffs.

-- Braves pitchers combine to allow the fifth-fewest home runs in baseball (24 total, 0.8 per game).
+- The Braves allow the fourth-fewest home runs in baseball (24 total, 0.8 per game).

-- Elder (2-0) gets the starting nod for the Braves in his sixth start of the season.
-He's put together a 2.17 ERA in 29 2/3 innings pitched, with 26 strikeouts.
+- Wright makes the start for the Braves, his fifth of the season.
+He is 0-1 with a 4.86 ERA and 17 strikeouts in 16 2/3 innings pitched.

-- In his most recent appearance on Wednesday, the righty threw 5 1/3 innings against the Miami Marlins, allowing four earned runs while surrendering five hits.
+- The righty's most recent appearance came on Thursday against the Miami Marlins, when he went three scoreless innings while allowing two hits.

+- The 27-year-old has amassed an ERA of 4.86, with 9.2 strikeouts per nine innings, in four games this season.
+Opponents have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.